Learning from failure: 3 moves to turn your setback into a comeback

 Lately, I have been embracing the new.
 New workouts.
 New ideas.
 New opportunities.

-With every new step comes the opportunity for a setback.
+With every new step comes the opportunity for failure.

-Let’s just say friends; I have been dealing with quite a few setbacks.
+Let’s just say friends; I have been dealing with quite a few setbacks and dealing with a few failures too.
 You know those moments where technology crashes, and you lose all of your work.
 Moments when you realize you are not going to complete your class on time.
 It could be the moments the new product you made doesn’t quite look the way it should so now you have to push back your timeline.
 Maybe it’s starting the new workout only to get sick realizing you have to start back over.

-Setbacks hit the deep parts of us revealing some lingering emotions.
+Fear of failure can hit the deep parts of us revealing some lingering fears, doubts, and emotions.
 We find ourselves dealing with our feelings of fear, rejection, and control.
 Pressure starts to rise — frustration increases.
 Maybe you even think about quitting, shrinking back into the familiar.

 Just as those emotions flood your body, negative thoughts might run rampant in your mind.